Holidays and travellers with disabilities

 The National Rail Conditions of Travel state that train companies will give assistance to passengers with disabilities on request and at no extra cost.
 For example, making ramps available to allow wheelchair users to board trains.
 It is recommended, but not essential, that passengers who require assistance should contact the train company at least 24 hours in advance.

 You may wish to check that the station has disabled facilities; the National Rail Enquiries website has information for disabled passengers.
 Each train provider publishes a 'Disabled People's Protection Policy' on their website.
 This sets out how the train provider will assist travellers with disabilities to use their trains and stations.

 The driver is legally obliged to give you reasonable assistance - for example, helping you on and off the bus or coach - but this does not mean they have to physically lift you or your mobility aids.
 If accessibility is a problem, discuss how best to resolve it directly with the bus or coach provider.

 Check with your local council to find out how to obtain a disabled person's bus pass.
 If you are eligible, the bus pass will enable you to travel for free.

 In some areas, including larger cities, taxis must be accessible to wheelchair users.
 Unless the driver has an exemption certificate they must allow a guide dog, hearing dog or assistance dog to travel in the taxi; the dog should wear its harness and identifying jacket.
 A driver with an exemption certificate should display a 'notice of exemption' on the taxi windscreen.

 Travelling by car

-If you have a Blue Badge that allows you to park in restricted areas, you can now use it in the European Union but check the concessionary parking rules in the country you are visiting before you travel.
+If you have a Blue Badge that allows you to park in restricted areas, you should check the concessionary parking rules in the country you are visiting before you travel.
 If you are hiring a car, make sure the insurance you are offered is adequate and appropriate to cover your disability.